 Tells us of silence.

 While concluding this stanza, the poet says early evening has in it the sound and scents that collectively make the atmosphere very promising and peaceful.
-It looks awe-some and inspirational you are in the lap of nature in the evening.
+It looks awesome and inspirational as she is in the lap of nature in the evening.

 And that simplest Lute,